Excesses in the low-mass Higgs-boson search and the W-boson mass measurement: Numerical analysis

-The opposite case, with $h_3$ being close in mass to $H^\pm$, and $A$ is substantially lighter, also allows for a description of the excesses at the level of about $1 \ \sigma$.
-However, the mass splittings between $A$ and $H^\pm$ can at most be of the order of $200\gev$ to $300\gev$, whereas the mass splittings between $h_3$ and $H^\pm$ can be even larger than $400\gev$.
-Even though the description of the excesses at $95\gev$ is not perfect if $m_A \ll m_{h_3} \sim m_{H^\pm}$, it is interesting to note that the presence of a pseudoscalar Higgs boson with a mass of $400\gev \lesssim m_A \lesssim 500\gev$ is compatible with a prediction of the $W$-boson mass in agreement with the new CDF value and with the presence of a Higgs boson at $95\gev$ that is in fairly good agreement with the measured signal rates in the three respective decay modes.
-In \citere{Biekotter:2021qbc}, we analyzed whether the N2HDM can give rise to a description of the local $3.5 \ \sigma$ excess observed at about $400\gev$ by the CMS collaboration in searches for additional Higgs bosons in di-top final states~\cite{CMS:2019pzc}.
-In \citere{Biekotter:2021qbc} \hto{it was shown} that this $t \bar t$ excess can be described by means of the pseudoscalar $A$ of the type~IV N2HDM, while at the same time the $\gamgam$ excess and the $b \bar b$ excess at $95\gev$ can be described by the singlet-like Higgs boson in the same way as also shown here.
+From the right plot of \reffi{fig:MW-masses} one can infer that in the lower left branch of points where $m_A$ is significantly smaller than $m_{h_3} \approx m_{H^\pm}$ the presence of a CP-odd Higgs boson with a mass of $400\gev \lesssim m_A \lesssim 500\gev$ is compatible with a prediction of the $W$-boson mass in agreement with the new CDF value and with the presence of a Higgs boson at $95\gev$ that is in fairly good agreement with the measured signal rates in the three respective decay modes.
+This is of particular interest in view of the fact that the local $3.5 \ \sigma$ excess observed at about $400\gev$ by the CMS collaboration in searches for additional Higgs bosons in di-top final states~\cite{CMS:2019pzc} can be described by means of the CP-odd Higgs boson $A$ of the type~IV N2HDM, while at the same time the $\gamgam$ excess and the $b \bar b$ excess at $95\gev$ can be described by the singlet-like Higgs boson as shown in \citere{Biekotter:2021qbc}.
 The presence of parameter points with $m_A \lesssim 500\gev$, as shown in the right plot of \reffi{fig:MW-masses}, that also accommodate the more recently observed $\tautau$ excess at $95\gev$ and the CDF measurement of $M_W$ leave room for the possibility that additionally also the $t \bar t$ excess at about $400\gev$ can be accommodated.
-We leave a detailed investiation of this possibility for future work.
+We leave a more detailed investigation of this very interesting scenario for future work.